What to do in the garden in August

-As your Penstemon flowers fade, cut them back to just above a leaf to encourage more flowers.
+- As penstemon flowers fade, cut them back to just above a leaf to encourage more flowers.

-Prune your Wisteria after flowering by removing all the whippy side-shoots from the main branch framework to about 20cm from their base (about five leaves from the main stem).
+- Prune wisteria after flowering by removing all the whippy side-shoots from the main branch framework to about 20cm from their base (about five leaves from the main stem).

-Collect ripened seed and store for next year.
+- Collect ripened seeds and store them for next year.
 Leaving some seed heads in place can be attractive and allows the plant to self-seed in the surrounding soil.

-Mow wildflower meadows now to help scatter the seeds.
+- Mow meadows now to help scatter established wildflower seeds.

-Finish dividing clumps of Bearded Iris now so they have time to form roots and flowers buds for next year before the cold weather arrives.
+- Finish dividing clumps of bearded Iris now so they have time to form roots and flower buds for next year before the cold weather arrives.

-Now is a good time to spray ground elder (and other perennial weeds) with a glyphosate-based weedkiller as the plant has lots of leaf surface area with which to absorb it.
+- Spray ground elder (and other perennial weeds) with a glyphosate-based weedkiller, the plants now have plenty of leaf surface area with which to absorb it.

-Look out for symptoms of Clematis Wilt such as wilting leaves and black discolouration on the leaves and stems of your Clematis.
+- Look out for symptoms of 'clematis wilt' including black discolouration on the leaves and stems of your clematis.
 Cut out any infected plant material and dispose of it in your household waste.